Who are we?

 We are managed by a board of trustees who are local residents bringing key knowledge and expertise to the organisation.
 We have board members from local housing estates and community centres, and members who have experience in finance, architecture, property management, advocacy, and social enterprise.

 Our trustees are voted in at our Annual General meeting by our members.
 We currently have over 200 members who are local residents.
 If you would like to register as a member please use the following form:

 How are we funded?

-Stockwell Partnership is funded from a variety of sources including charitable trusts (e.g. City Bridge Trust, Walcot Foundation), the BIG Lottery Fund, the London Community Foundation, and the Lambeth Forum Network.
-We also earn income through contracts (e.g. for Lambeth Early Years).
+Stockwell Partnership is funded from a variety of sources including charitable trusts (e.g. City Bridge Trust, Walcot Foundation), the National Lottery Community Fund, the London Community Foundation, and the Lambeth Forum Network.
+We also earn income through commissioned services (e.g. for Lambeth Early Years and Lambeth Together).

 At all times we endeavour to build up and maintain a reserve of six months’ running costs, in line with charitable best practice, enabling us to invest development time into new initiatives.